StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 ![image](https://i.imgur.com/S08JSWU.png)

 Now it's time to **open gdb-multiarch**.
-Locate your gdb-multiarch folder, then open the `bin` folder and finally run `gdb-multiarch.exe`
+Locate your `gdb-multiarch` folder, then open the `bin` folder and finally run `gdb-multiarch.exe`

 You'll see the gdb-multiarch console:

 ![image](https://i.imgur.com/L55T4rY.png)

 Grab our main commands and copy & paste them into the gdb-multiarch console.
 Then **Press Enter**.
 You'll see a warning message.
-Don't worry, just Press C key.
+Don't worry, just `Press C` key and Enter (if it's neccesary).

 ![image](https://i.imgur.com/ZoNAfrL.png)